Henry Phipps Jr.: Philanthropy

+He was instrumental in establishment of Indian Agricultural Research Institute in 1905 at Pusa, Bihar, with financial assistance of Henry Phipps, Jr., an American philanthropist.
+Phipps was a family friend of Lady Curzon, who was a daughter of an American millionaire, and the wife of Lord Curzon, the Viceroy of India.
+Phipps stayed as a guest of the Curzons during his visit to India and left behind a donation of £30,000, which was used to establish the institute.
+He laid the foundation stone of the Agricultural Research Institute and college on 1 April 1905.

 Personal life

 In 1872, Henry Phipps married Anne Childs Shaffer (1850–1934), the daughter of Margaret and John Shaffer, a Pittsburgh wagon builder.
 Since their estate Bonnie Brink was completed in 1919, they spent their summers in Great Neck, Long Island.
 The couple had two daughters and three sons: